jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment5-testreport.md

 ## Test Process

 Each property mentioned in the previous exercise is tested one hundred times.
 The generator made sure that all generated `Form` instances are in CNF, which gives us 100% test relevance.
-Therefor we assume that 100 tests is enough to validate the properties.
+Therefore we assume that 100 tests are enough to validate the properties.

 All properties can be tested with a single command: